blackducksoftware/blackduck-alert/deployment/helm/blackduck-alert/DEVELOPER_README.md

 # Alert Helm Chart Versioning
-This document covers the versioning of the Helm charts for synopsys-alert.
+This document covers the versioning of the Helm charts for blackduck-alert.
 The version of the helm chart can be released independently of a product release if only modifications to the helm chart have been made.

 ## Table of Contents